Kornblut: Gamecocks looking at kicker Ryan Fitzgerald for 2019 class

-South Carolina field goal kickers have not connected from 50 yards or more since Elliott Fry hit a 55-yarder against Vanderbilt in 2016.
+South Carolina place-kickers have not connected from 50 yards or more since Elliott Fry hit a 55-yarder against Vanderbilt in 2016.
 Last season’s longest make was 47 yards.
-So, a strong legged field goal kicker would be a bonus for the 2019 class.
+So, a strong legged place-kicker would be a bonus for the 2019 class.

-OL Jakai Moore of Nokesville, Va., had planned to take an unofficial visit to Clemson Saturday for the Georgia Southern game but the weather kept him home.
+OL Jakai Moore of Nokesville, Va., had planned to take an unofficial visit to Clemson on Saturday for the Georgia Southern game, but the weather kept him home.
 Moore said he will reschedule the Clemson visit, one of several unofficial visits he plans to take in the coming weeks.
-Right now he has Miami down for September 22nd, Penn State September 29th, Florida October 6th, Ohio State October 13th, USC October 27th and Virginia Tech on a date to be determined.
+Right now he has Miami down for Saturday, Penn State on Sept.
+29, Florida on Oct.
+6, Ohio State on Oct.
+13, USC on Oct.
+27 and Virginia Tech on a date to be determined.
 Moore has taken an official visit to USC and has not yet decided on his others.
 Moore said with Clemson losing left tackle Mitch Hyatt after this season, offensive line coach Robbie Caldwell has told him to come and get that spot.

 Per TigerIllustrated, DL Tyler Davis of Apopka, Fla., who was scheduled for an official visit to Clemson this past weekend, postponed that visit due to the storm.
 He has taken an official visit to Florida State.
 Davis has had a top four of Clemson, Florida State, Ohio State and Miami.